galacean/galacean.github.io/docs/texture.md

 ### 1. mipmap

-**Oasis enable [mipmap](${api}core/Texture#generateMipmaps) by default**, mipmap is used to solve the accuracy and performance problems when sampling high-resolution textures from low-resolution screens.
+**Galacean enable [mipmap](${api}core/Texture#generateMipmaps) by default**, mipmap is used to solve the accuracy and performance problems when sampling high-resolution textures from low-resolution screens.
 That is, textures of different resolutions can be selected at a suitable distance, as shown in the following figure:

 ![image.png](https://gw.alipayobjects.com/mdn/rms_d27172/afts/img/A*mTBvTJ7Czt4AAAAAAAAAAAAAARQnAQ)

-It should be noted that WebGL2.0 supports textures of **any resolution**, which will be processed according to the algorithm of [mipmap](http://download.nvidia.com/developer/Papers/2005/NP2_Mipmapping/NP2_Mipmap_Creation.pdf) Layers of mip, but if your environment is in WebGL1.0 , then please be sure to upload a **2 power texture**, such as a texture with a resolution of 1024 \* 512, otherwise Oasis will detect that the environment is unavailable mipmap, automatically downgrades to turn off the mipmap, which brings some visual surprises.
+It should be noted that WebGL2.0 supports textures of **any resolution**, which will be processed according to the algorithm of [mipmap](http://download.nvidia.com/developer/Papers/2005/NP2_Mipmapping/NP2_Mipmap_Creation.pdf) Layers of mip, but if your environment is in WebGL1.0 , then please be sure to upload a **2 power texture**, such as a texture with a resolution of 1024 \* 512, otherwise Galacean will detect that the environment is unavailable mipmap, automatically downgrades to turn off the mipmap, which brings some visual surprises.

 If you need to close mipmap, you can do it through a script.
 For the parameters, see [API](${api}core/Texture2D#constructor):